per1234/EtherEventQueue/README.md

   - Type: char array
 - Returns: none

 `EtherEventQueue.receivedEventID()` - Returns the event ID of the received event.
-This is needed for confirming receipt of queueTypeConfirm type events(ack).
+This is needed for confirming receipt of eventTypeConfirm type events(ack).
 - Parameter: none
 - Returns: Event ID of the received event.
   - Type: byte